Each day you care for your skin. No blemish escapes your notice. Now, your skin begins hardening or flaking.

 2. Morphea is a form of localized scleroderma, characterized by waxy patches on the skin of varying sizes, shapes, and color.
 Skin beneath patches can thicken.
 The patches may enlarge or shrink, and often disappear spontaneously.
 Morphea usually appears between the ages of 20 and 50, but is often seen in young children.

 4. Systemic scleroderma (systemic sclerosis) can affect the skin, esophagus, gastrointestinal tract (stomach and bowels), lungs, kidneys, heart, and other internal organs.
 It can also affect blood vessels, muscles and joints.
 The connective tissues of involved organs become hard and fibrous, causing them to function less efficiently.
 The term systemic sclerosis indicates that “sclerosis” (hardening) may occur in the internal systems of the body.
+Systemic scleroderma can lead to pulmonary hypertension—high blood pressure in the blood vessels of the lungs.

 There are two major recognized patterns that the illness can take—diffuse or limited disease.
 In diffuse scleroderma, skin thickening occurs more rapidly and involves more skin areas than in limited disease.
 In addition, people with diffuse scleroderma have a higher risk of developing “sclerosis” or fibrous hardening of the internal organs.